-In October 2020, the Company signed a lease contract for its Chibougamau office, starting January 1, 2021 and expiring in December 31, 2021.
-Minimum payments, totaling \$22,500, are solely comprised of payments to be made in 2021.
-In January 2022, the Company has renewed for an additional year at the same financial conditions.
+In January 2021, the Company extended a lease contract for its Chibougamau office, starting January 1, 2022 and expiring in December 31, 2022.
+Minimum payments, totaling \$22,500, were solely comprised of payments to be made in 2022.

-Under rules established by the Ministère de l'Énergie et Ressources naturelles of the province of Québec, the Company is required to spend the amount of approximately \$12,397 to maintain the claims on its properties in 2022.
+Under rules established by the ministère de l'Énergie et Ressources naturelles of the province of Québec, the Company already spend the amount required to maintain the claims on its properties in 2023.